 On a more practical level scallop shells are naturally found on the coast of Galicia near the location of St. James’s tomb.
 For pilgrims in the Middle Ages the journey was typically done to fulfill a penance given by a priest.
 In order to verify that the pilgrim did in fact reach the final destination, a local souvenir was required.
 Over time pilgrims began to take the scallop shells they found and then presented them as proof when they returned home."

 Scripture shows that St. James was "hot headed" and Jesus called James and his brother "Sons of Thunder."
 The pilgrimage tradtion reminds us of the path we are all on, the path that St .
-James showed us.
+James showed us of a turning away from our rasher impulses into a mellowing out into fullness of life.

 On Thursday, July 25, we celebrate the Feast of St James, Apostle, one of the original 12 apostles.
 St. James is often referred to as "James the Greater" to distinguish him from "James the Lesser", another apostle.
 In this case, "greater" and "lesser simply refer to age, not merit or status.